Australia’s Home Energy Efficiency Certifications Explained

 - Waste management

 - Indoor environment quality

-NABERS also takes into consideration the size, climate and services provided by the building, but is not used as a predictive tool as the system needs a minimum timeline of 12 months.
-Over this period, the energy and water bills accumulated calculate the buildings energy rating.
+NABERS also takes into consideration the size, climate, and services provided by the building, but is not used as a predictive tool as the system needs a minimum timeline of 12 months.
+Over this period, the energy and water bills accumulated calculate the building's energy rating.
 A NABERS rating can give a clear indication of how other companies or residencies compare to similarly built structures.
 More about the star rating system.

 Green Star Rating System

 The Green Building Council of Australia assesses existing or new construction as well as communities providing a Green Star certification for those focusing on an environmentally sustainable future.
 As Australia's only national and voluntary rating system Green Star bases its assessment on the following factors:

 - Energy and water efficiency

 - Air quality